Booking Your Travel

 - The Akademie and hotel will provide hairdryers, basic shampoo and shower gel, as well as towels and linens.
-You can buy inexpensive toiletries at Rossmann near the Akademie.
+You can buy inexpensive toiletries at the Rossmann store near the Akademie if you forget something.

 - Bring a USB flash drive.

 - Bring at least one electric outlet adapter for use in Europe.
-It will be impossible to buy such an adapter in Otzenhausen, so make sure you you buy it in the state.
-An example of such an adapter can be found here: amazon LINK
+It will be impossible to buy one in Otzenhausen, so make sure you you buy it in the States.
+An example of such an adapter can be found here from Amazon.

 - Laundry: The Akademie has one washing machine and one dryer.
 These are a bit smaller than standard U.S. appliances.
 You can use them free of charge, and detergent is provided.
 You should plan ahead because the machines may not be available when you want them.
 Pack smart.